Grobobobo/WarOfTheChosenRebalanced/README.md

-# War of the Chosen Rebalancee (WOTC-R)
+# Grobo's Tactical Overhaul (GTO)

-This is a fundamental rebalance of Long War of the Chosen, with the following design goals:
+This is a massive MegaOverhaul of XCOM 2 War of the Chosen, meant to be a pretty much complete package with the following design goals:

 1. Significantly lower the reliance on alpha striking (more 3-4 + turn engagements than 1-2 turn ones)
 2. Eliminate the need to manage pod activations